An iron infusion helps restore low iron levels so that your body can function effectively.

-Iron deficiency is one of the most common nutritional deficiencies in Australia and remains one of the most underdiagnosed conditions in general practice.
+Iron deficiency is one of the most common nutritional deficiencies in Australia and remains one of the most under diagnosed conditions in general practice.
 It is estimated that about 8% of the premenopausal adult female population has biochemical iron deficiency, with less than one-quarter being anaemic.
-The consequences of this condition can be subtle and the cause is often multifactorial.
+The consequences of this condition can be subtle, and the cause is often multifactorial.

 Our friendly nurse will take you into our treatment room, and prepare you for the infusion.
-Once you are ready to receive the infusion, the doctor will discuss the procedure and the nurse will assist in the administration of the IV iron infusion.
+Once you are ready to receive the infusion, your doctor will discuss the procedure and a nurse will assist in the administration of the IV iron infusion.
 Once you have received the infusion, you are generally able to go straight home and rest.
-It is recommended that you return to the clinic at a date requested by your doctor, to assess how the infusion has changed your iron levels.
+It is recommended that you return to the clinic at a date requested by your doctor, to assess how the infusion has changed your iron deficiency levels.

 You will be required to make a deposit of $100 at the time of booking to secure your appointment.
 When you receive your infusion, there will be an outstanding GAP payment of $114.95.
-The rest will be rebated by medicare over night.
+The rest will be rebated by medicare overnight.